mehdisbys/coupon-box-php/Readme.md

 # Coupon-Box PHP service

+### Solution

+- The solution is self-contained and implemented in the [coupon-box](./coupons-box) folder.

+- It ties with the Laravel framework through the [routing file](./routes/web.php) which calls [CouponsController.php](./app/Http/Controllers/CouponsController.php)

+- Dependency Injection file is done through [CouponsBoxProvider.php](./app/Providers/CouponsBoxProvider.php) to inject a concrete Guzzle Client wherever needed.

+- Unit testing is in [ForwardCouponRequest.php](./tests/Feature/ForwardCouponRequestTest.php).

+- API testing is in  [ApiGetCouponTest.php](./tests/Feature/ApiGetCouponTest.php).

 ### Description

 This service accepts a GET request from a client, forwards it to a remote Go Coupon service and sends back the response to the client in a synchronous fashion without any alterations, decorations, filtering.